-- It is recommended that, within the context of an overall strategy for this type of conserving, enhancing 4.6.8 and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Maintain and, where possible, enhance access and visual linkages between this type, adjacent Character Types and Areas, and the surrounding open countryside and the coastal landscape/seascape setting. - Consider additional/new planting to strengthen screening of caravan parks. - Conserve the pattern of key views, specifically: - Open views to the sea from the southern end of Sea View Caravan Park; - Any new proposals should address the less positive aspects of character as identified in the relevant Character Area descriptions. - Any large-scale new developments should include a strong landscape framework.
+- 4.6.8 It is recommended that, within the context of an overall strategy for this type of conserving, enhancing and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Maintain and, where possible, enhance access and visual linkages between this type, adjacent Character Types and Areas, and the surrounding open countryside and the coastal landscape/seascape setting. - Consider additional/new planting to strengthen screening of caravan parks. - Conserve the pattern of key views, specifically: - Open views across the Strood channel from the northern edge of Firs Chase Caravan Park; - Open views to the sea from the southern end of Sea View Caravan Park; - Any new proposals should address the less positive aspects of character as identified in the relevant Character Area descriptions. - Any large-scale new developments should include a strong landscape framework.